Mastering social media analytics: From data to tracking, tools and reporting

 Sentiment analysis

-Sentiment analysis is the process of retrieving and analyzing information coming from social users that can inform you of their sentiments towards your brand.
+Sentiment analysis is the process of retrieving and analysing information coming from social users that can inform you of their sentiments towards your brand.
 This type of analytics uses natural language processing, the same technology that helps Google to understand and return accurate results for your search query.
+For a deeper read on measuring change rather than static sentiment, see our guide to measuring brand sentiment shift.

 Narrative analysis